catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

 * You can also use something called the _Injector_ to set default values on classes anytime `DataObject::create()` is called.
 * Controlled by YML, the Injector can also call methods and pass in parameters when this method is invoked.
 * This is very useful for tests, and required to use some modules.

+### A bit about the Injector
+* The Injector can also read environment variables from your environment and inject them into your code.
+* This means sensitive information, like passwords and API keys, can be referenced as constants and injected into your codebase
-* We will not cover use of Injector today, but you can find more information at the end of these slides.
+* The Injector is a very complex topic.
+We will not cover use of Injector today, but you can find more information at the end of these slides.